shelleyshuzhang/mon-iot-traffic-analysis/README.md

 `-o OUT_CSV` - The path to the output CSV file containing the analysis.
 If the file does not exist, it will be generated.
 If it exists, the results will be appended.
 Default is `results.csv`.

-`-d DST_TYPS` - A comma-separated list of destination types to use as data to generate party analysis plots.
+`-d DST_TYPS` - A comma-separated list of destination types to use as data to generate plots.
 Choose from `fqdn`, `org`, and `sld`.

-`-p PLT_TYPS` - A comma-separated list of plot types to use as the visual format to generate party analysis plots.
+`-p PLT_TYPS` - A comma-separated list of plot types to use as the visual format to generate plots.
 Choose from `BarHPlot` and `PiePlot`.

 `-l` - Generate plots using `DST_TYPS` and `PLT_TYPS` linearly instead of in a 2D-array-like style.